makrai/notes/ponti18-advers-propa-zero-shot-cross-ling-word-vec-spec-emnlp.md

 * two downstream tasks: lexical text simplification and dialog state tracking
 * zero-shot language transfer of the specialization, §2.3
-  * by coupling our adversarial specialization model with any unsupervised model for inducing bilingual vector spaces, such as the algorithm proposed by Conneau+ (2018), we can successfully perform
+  * by coupling our adversarial specialization model with any unsupervised model for inducing bilingual vector spaces, such as the algorithm proposed by Conneau+ (2018)
-  * [i.e. no] linguistic constraints in those languages, [or] bilingual data
+  * i.e. no linguistic constraints in those languages, or bilingual data

 # 2 Methodology

-* The post-specialization procedure (Vulić+ 2018) is a two-step process.
-First,
+* The post-specialization procedure (Vulić+ 2018) is a two-step process
-  * words observed in external resources is fine-tuned using any off-the-shelf specialization model, such as the original retrofitting model (Faruqui+ 2015), counter-fitting (Mrkšić+ 2016), dLCE (Nguyen+ 2016), or state-of-theart ATTRACT REPEL ( AR ) specialization (Mrkšić+ 2017;
+  1. words observed in external resources is fine-tuned using any off-the-shelf specialization model, e,g, original retrofitting model (Faruqui+ 2015), counter-fitting (Mrkšić+ 2016), dLCE (Nguyen+ 2016), or the SOTA ATTRACT REPEL  AR) specialization (Mrkšić+ 2017; Vulić+ 2017).
-    Vulić+ 2017).
-We outline the initial specialization algorithms in §2.1.
+     * We outline the initial specialization algorithms in §2.1.
 In
-  * specialization is propagated to the entire vocabulary
+  2. specialization is propagated to the entire vocabulary
     * adversarial architecture, described in §2.2

 ## 2.2 Adversarial Post-Specialization 3